locallyoptimistic/LocallyOptimistic/content/post/data_dictionaries.md

 For the most technical folks on your team you can add some additional tooling that can help them find information that will be most useful to them.
 In addition to the self-documenting code-base (which is ***easily the most important concept in this blog post***), you can think about adding:

 * [Knowledge-repo](https://github.com/airbnb/knowledge-repo): This tool is used to keep track of analyses that have happened in the past, and can be a great resource for both analysts and data scientists to see 1) example uses of certain data sets and 2) analyses that are related to the topic they are working on.
 Seeing how someone else used a given table is often the best way for someone to understand its intricacies.
-* Programmatically-generated ERDs: rather than maintaining these types of documentation by hand, programmatically-generated ERDs or data-heritage DAGs ([from a tool like dbt](https://www.getdbt.com/)) are the best way to ensure that  your documentation actually matches your code.
+* Programmatically-generated ERDs: rather than maintaining these types of documentation by hand, programmatically-generated ERDs or data-heritage DAGs (from a tool like [dbt](https://www.getdbt.com/) or [airflow](https://airflow.apache.org/)) are the best way to ensure that  your documentation actually matches your code.
 * Architecture Design Documentation: this is often an artifact of the development process that includes an in-depth description of requirements, technical decisions made, architecture, etc

 Other important things to keep in mind: